Jeiwan/uniswapv3-book/content/docs/milestone_4/multi-pool-swaps.md

 We need to make only a couple of changes in our current `quote` implementation:
 1. rename it to `quoteSingle`;
 1. extract parameters into a struct (this is mostly a cosmetic change);
-1. instead of a pool address, take a two token addresses and a tick spacing in the parameters.
+1. instead of a pool address, take two token addresses and a tick spacing in the parameters.

 ```solidity
 // src/UniswapV3Quoter.sol